Um Harun

-Before it started airing, the show brought mixed reactions, with many claiming that show is an attempt to temper the desire to normalise relations between Arab-states, most of whom don't have relations with Israel, at least in an official capacity, and Israel.
-Many of the actors and actresses including the lead actress, as well as the series' writer and the broadcasting network deny the charges.
+Before it started airing, the show received mixed reactions, with many claiming that the show is an attempt to temper the desire to normalise relations between Arab states, most of whom do not have relations with Israel, at least in an official capacity, and Israel.
+Many of the actors and actresses including the lead actress, as well as the series' writer and the broadcasting network deny the assertion.

 Premise

 The series begins with the Kuwaiti actress Haya ʿAbdissalām speaking Hebrew in a modern Mizrahi accent, telling the story of Um Harūn, an elderly Jewish obstetrician, that she wrote in a notebook titled אמו של אהרון (Mother of Aaron).
 It shows a multi-religious community living in harmony, with shops, houses, and places of worship next to each other.
 It shows Muslims congratulating their Jewish neighbors on weddings by saying mazal tov, as well as Muslims and Christians cooking Sabbath dinner together.

 The lead actress and the writer said the series was influenced by the real story of the Bahraini Jewish lady Um Jān, from which the appearance and occupation were taken.